redhawk5200/Interpreting-and-analyzing-Netflix-Data/README.md

 <h3>1.
 Loading the raw data from the CSV file </h3>
 <br><br>
--I will first import the CSV file which contains about 8000 rows and 11 columns of data.
+I will first import the CSV file which contains about 8000 rows and 11 columns of data.
 Got this data from [kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows).
 Then print the first 5 rows so that you can inspect it.
 </br>

 <p></p>